Modibo Keita (born 1942)

 Modibo Keita (31 July 1942 – 2 January 2021) was a Malian politician who was Prime Minister of Mali from 18 March 2002 to 8 June 2002 and from 9 January 2015 to 9 April 2017.

 As Prime Minister for less than three months in 2002, he was the final prime minister appointed by President Alpha Oumar Konaré.

-In April 2014, he was appointed as President Ibrahim Boubacar Keita's chief representative for negotiations with rebels.
+In April 2014, he was appointed President Ibrahim Boubacar Keita's chief representative for negotiations with rebels.
 President Keita subsequently appointed him to succeed Moussa Mara as Prime Minister on 8 January 2015.
 He was a relative of both President Keita and founding father Modibo Keïta, his namesake, as a descendant of the Keita princes of the Empire of Mali.
 On 7 April 2017, he tendered his resignation as prime minister.

 Keita died on 2 January 2021, at the age of 78.